rubenwardy/minetest_modding_book/_en/items/node_drawtypes.md

 })
 ```

-The most important part is the nodebox table:
+The most important part is the node box table:

 ```lua
 {-0.5, -0.5, -0.5,       0.5,    0,  0.5},